Arthur Roche: Traditionis Custodes and restrictions on the Missal of 1962

 A few months into Roche's tenure as prefect, Pope Francis issued the motu proprio, Traditionis Custodes, which significantly restricted the celebration of the Tridentine Mass of the Roman Rite.
 Roche and his congregation were tasked with implementing the motu proprio.
 On 18 December 2021, Roche issued a Responsa ad Dubia concerning Traditionis Custodes.
 In this document restrictions were clarified, including restrictions on the celebration of sacraments according to the old rite and a total ban on the celebration of the sacraments of Holy Orders and Confirmation according to the old rite.
 Roche has also stated that the promotion of the Traditional Latin Mass has been "curtailed" and that the permission to celebrate the old rite is a concession being made to those who are attached to the old rite but is not an opportunity for the old rite to be promoted.

 Criticism over the suppression of the Traditional Latin Mass

 Roche has come under criticism from numerous groups for his role in the implementation of Traditionis Custodes, with some proponents of the Tridentine Mass claiming the steps that are being taken by Roche are "cruel", "unnecessarily harsh" or even unlawful according to canon law.
 Roche added authorising the Traditional Latin Mass in parishes to a very small list of decisions previously reserved to the Holy See.
-In a letter to Cardinal Vincent Nichols, the Archbishop of Westminster, Roche wrote that Pope Paul VI had "abrogated" the old rite.
+In a letter to Cardinal Vincent Nichols, Archbishop of Westminster, Roche wrote that Pope Paul VI had "abrogated" the old rite.
 Roche's statement seemed to contradict Pope Benedict XVI's declaration in his 2007 motu propio, Summorum Pontificum, that the old rite had never been abrogated.